Kurt Masur: Biography

 Masur was born in Brieg, Lower Silesia, Germany (now Brzeg, Poland), and studied piano, composition and conducting in Leipzig, Saxony.

 His father was an electrical engineer, and as a young boy he completed an electrician's apprenticeship; he occasionally worked in his father's shop.
 From ages 10 to 16, he took piano lessons with Katharina Hartmann.

-In October 1944 the Nazis announced that all men between the ages of 16 and 60 could be conscripted, which included the young conductor.
+In October 1944, the Nazis announced that all men between the ages of 16 and 60 could be conscripted, which included the young conductor.
 Masur was drafted into the paratroopers late in 1944.
-He was sent to fight; "[o]ut of the 150 people of his unit, only 27 [including Masur] survived", before being captured by American and British forces on 1 May 1945.
+He was sent to fight; "out of the 150 people of his unit, only 27 survived", before being captured by American and British forces on 1 May 1945.
 Masur and his family were lucky: not a single family member died in the war.

 From 1946 until 1948, he studied conducting, composition and piano at the University of Music and Theatre Leipzig.
-He left at 21, never finishing his studies, when offered a job as répétiteur at the Landestheater Halle an der Saale (since renamed as the Halle Opera House, or Opernhaus Halle in German).
+He left at 21, never finishing his studies, when offered a job as répétiteur at the Landestheater Halle an der Saale (since renamed the Halle Opera House, or Opernhaus Halle in German).

 Masur was married three times, and had a total of five children.
-His first marriage to Brigitte Stütze produced three children, and it ended in divorce in 1966.
+His first marriage to Brigitte Stütze produced three children, and ended in divorce in 1966.
 He and his second wife, Irmgard Elsa Kaul, had a daughter, Carolin Masur, who became an opera singer.
 Irmgard died in 1972 in a car accident in which Masur was severely injured.
 In 1975, he married his third wife, soprano and violist, Tomoko Sakurai: they had one son, Ken-David, a classical singer and conductor.